 Within an organisation, OH professionals will liaise with HR and health and safety managers.
-It's also important that line managers feel able to approach OH to discuss concerns and issues; however, discussions about an individual employee’s health should be restricted to issues relevant to their fitness to work.
+Line managers must feel able to approach OH to discuss concerns and issues, although discussions about an individual employee’s health should be restricted to issues relevant to their fitness to work.
 Managers should be aware that any conversations they have with OH might be noted in the OH records.
-It is inappropriate for managers to have ‘off the record’ discussions about an employee’s health and it is certainly not the role of OH to find a spurious health reason for a dismissal when the issue should be dealt with by management.
-Any formal referrals by a manager of an employee to OH should be made with the individual’s informed consent, and both the individual and OH professional should be made fully aware of the reason for the referral.
+It’s inappropriate for managers to have ‘off the record’ discussions about an employee’s health and it’s not the role of OH to find a spurious health reason for a dismissal when the issue should be dealt with by management.
+Any formal referrals by a manager of an employee to OH should be made with the individual’s informed consent with open and full disclosure of the reason.

-There are both legal and ethical issues on maintaining the confidentiality of employee health information and it must be understood that as registered healthcare professionals OH physicians and nurses are required by their regulatory bodies to preserve medical confidentiality and only reveal health information to third parties with the individual’s informed consent.
-The exception to this is ‘disclosure in the public interest’3 – where the individual has refused consent to disclose information and there is a genuine risk to the safety of others.
-Examples might include where the health professional suspects child abuse or where an individual ignores explicit medical advice that they are unfit to drive.
+There are both legal and ethical issues on maintaining the of employee health confidentiality information.
+Registered healthcare professionals OH physicians and nurses are required by their regulatory bodies to preserve medical confidentiality and only reveal health information to third parties with the individual’s informed consent.
+The exception to this is by court order or ‘disclosure in the public interest’ where the individual has refused consent to disclose information and there’s a genuine risk to the safety of others.
+Examples could include where child abuse is suspected or where an individual ignores explicit medical advice that they are unfit to drive.

-Employee health records must be kept separate from personnel records and should only be accessed by qualified health professionals3,4.
-(OH clerical staff should sign confidentiality agreements in the same way as administrative staff at a GP surgery).
-It is inappropriate for HR, health and safety and line managers to have access to employee health records, and information about an employee’s health should only be disclosed to them with the individual’s express and informed consent4.
-It may often be in the best interests of the individual for some information to be disclosed, for example to be able to make a ‘reasonable adjustment’ to help overcome the occupational effects of a disability, but again this must be with their consent.
-Where consent is denied to disclose something that may, for example, affect the employee’s safe operation of machinery, the OH professional may simply have to tell the employer that the employee is unfit for work3.
+Employee health records must be kept separate from personnel records and should only be accessed by qualified health professionals (OH clerical staff should sign confidentiality agreements in the same way as administrative staff at a GP surgery).
+It’s inappropriate for HR, health and safety and line managers to have access to employee health records, and information about an employee’s health should only be disclosed to them with the individual’s express and informed consent.
+It may often be in the best interests of the individual for information to be disclosed, for example, to be able to make a ‘reasonable adjustment’ to help overcome the occupational effects of a disability, but their consent is crucial.
+Where consent is denied for something that may, for example, affect the employee’s safe operation of machinery, the OH professional may simply have to tell the employer that the employee is unfit for work.

-An employer or manager will sometimes request OH to carry out an assessment of an employee’s fitness for work and produce a report.
-An employee must consent to the assessment and also to the sending of the report3,5.
-However, if the employee refuses consent for the report to be sent, then the employer or manager is entitled to make a management decision without it, which could of course be to the detriment of the individual.
+An employer or manager will sometimes request OH to assess an employee’s fitness for work and produce a report.
+An employee must consent to the assessment and also to the sending of the report.
+However, if the employee refuses consent, then the employer or manager is entitled to make a management decision without it, which could, of course, be to the detriment of the individual.

 Anyone undergoing an OH assessment should be clear about its purpose and what will be reported, for example to the employer or pension scheme.
-There should be ‘no surprises’.
-As the Faculty of Occupational Medicine states: ‘The most transparent method of avoiding surprises is to explain the content of the report during a consultation and to offer to show the worker a copy before sending it to the recipient’3.
+There should be no 'surprises’.
+As the Faculty of Occupational Medicine advises: ‘The most transparent method of avoiding surprises is to explain the content of the report during a consultation and to offer to show the worker a copy before sending it to the recipient’.

-There are occasions where OH or HR requires a medical report from an employee’s GP or treating physician (such as a consultant psychiatrist or orthopaedic surgeon).
-The OH or HR professional should only request relevant information (not the whole GP/medical record) and again the employee must consent to the report being written and sent.
+There are occasions where OH or HR require a medical report from an employee’s GP or treating physician (such as a consultant psychiatrist or orthopaedic surgeon).
+Only relevant information should be requested (not the whole GP/medical record) and again the employee must consent.
 The Access to Medical Reports Act 1988 (AMR) applies to such reports and has specific rules about consent.
-The AMR applies where the doctor is responsible for the ‘clinical care’ of the worker, so does not normally apply to reports written by OH.
-However, OH reports are covered by similar duties of confidentiality and consent under professional codes of practice, common law and the Data Protection Act 1998 (DPA), with guidance published by the Information Commissioner4,6.
+The AMR applies where the doctor is responsible for the ‘clinical care’ of the worker, so doesn’t normally apply to reports written by OH.
+However, OH reports are covered by similar duties of confidentiality and consent under professional codes of practice and data protection law with associated guidance from the Information Commissioner.

 Pre-employment health enquiries

-The employer may wish to make enquiries about the health and fitness for work of a job applicant using a pre-employment or pre-placement health questionnaire.
-Once again, the employer and an OH service carrying out the assessment must ensure compliance with medical confidentiality, the DPA and, importantly, the Equality Act 2010.
+An employer may wish to ask about the health and fitness for work of a job applicant using a pre-employment or pre-placement health questionnaire.
+Once again, the employer and an OH service carrying out the assessment must ensure compliance with medical confidentiality, data protection law and, importantly, the Equality Act 2010.

-Under the Equality Act, questions concerning the health of job applicants should not be asked until a job offer is made7,8 which could be contingent on successful health clearance.
-The reason for this is that before the legislation came into force an employer could ask any number of questions which might reveal an applicant’s health condition or disability and could (consciously or unconsciously) make a decision not to shortlist the individual based on stereotypical assumptions before the individual had been given the opportunity to demonstrate their capability to do the job9.
-It is appropriate, however, to ask applicants if they need reasonable adjustments to the job-application process or interview7 (for example because they have a hearing or mobility impairment).
+Under the Equality Act, questions concerning the health of job applicants should not be asked until a job offer is made which could depend on successful health clearance.
+The reason is that before the legislation came into force, an employer could ask any number of questions which might reveal an applicant’s health condition or disability and could (consciously or unconsciously) make a decision not to shortlist the individual based on stereotypical assumptions before the individual had been given the opportunity to demonstrate their capability to do the job.
+It is appropriate, however, to ask applicants if they need reasonable adjustments to the job-application process or interview (for example because they have a hearing or mobility impairment).

-Health questionnaires should be designed and interpreted by OH professionals6.
-Non-healthcare managers (including health and safety practitioners) should not be involved in the interpretation, or even the initial screening of pre-employment health assessments.
+Health questionnaires should be designed and interpreted by OH professionals.
+Non-healthcare managers (including health and safety practitioners) should not be involved in the interpretation or even the initial screening of pre-employment health assessments.
 Many commercial OH providers will be qualified to undertake such assessments if there is no in-house resource, and the work can readily be outsourced to them.

 Useful contacts and further reading